omartell/activity_broker/README.md

     ruby bin/activity_broker --event_source_port 9090 --subscriber_port 9099

 ## Data Flow

+The application runs on a single thread and uses an event loop for non-blocking IO operations.
+Most of the objects in the application operate asynchronously, objects tell other objects to do things.

 This is a high level, simplified picture of how the data flows through the objects of the system when delivering a private message from the Event Source to a Subscriber.
 This assumes that the application has already started and the event source and subscriber are already connected.